- Say No

 Since cameras have been on boats the number of turtles, seabirds, whales and dolphins caught has increased.
 Given the relatively small scale of this fishery, it is unlikely that it is driving decline in the populations of these species, or preventing their recovery.
 However, it is expected that management measures are put in place to ensure that marine wildlife bycatch reduces over time.

-Commonwealth marine parks, set to be established in 2018, may provide a degree of protection to endangered wildlife.
-However, it is notable that sectors of the tuna fishing industry sought, and may yet secure, significant reductions in the area protected from fishing in offshore western Australian waters.
+Commonwealth marine parks, provide a degree of protection to endangered wildlife.
+However, it is notable that sectors of the tuna fishing industry secured significant reductions in the area protected from fishing in offshore western Australian waters.